bbc/genie/README.md

 Alternatively load index.html as a file URL (requires --allow-file-access-from-files in Chrome.)

-## Watcher:

-`npm run watch` will run webpack in watch mode.

-Typescript files are compiled and bundled automatically on save, while the watcher is active.
-Karma tests are also automatically ran.

 ## To test:

 `npm test` will run tests using karma.
+`npm run test-watch` will run tests using karma in watch mode.

+## To get test coverage:

+`npm run coverage` will run tests and get test coverage using karma.
+`npm run coverage-watch` will do this in watch mode.

 ### Potential Issues
 If you have an error running tests similar to:
 ```
  Error during loading "D:\Work\childrens-games-genie\node_modules/karma-phantomjs-launcher" plugin:
   Path must be a string.
 Received null